 Make sure you start by adding the tabasco and Worcestershire first.
 If you happen to make the drink a little too spicy or muddy, you can always start again.
 When you are happy with the amount of each condiment, add your vodka and build the rest of your drink on ice.
 Every restaurant & bar these days seems to have their own take on the Caesar, hoping to distinguish themselves from the bar down the street, and keep you coming back for their own special version.

 Ingredient Variations we have personally seen in the last few months at local bars:

 Fresh grated Horseradish, creamy Horseradish from a jar, Franks Red Hot instead of Tabasco, Cayenne pepper.
 On the rim, switch the celery salt rim for a fresh cracked salt & pepper rim or even Tim Horton coffee grounds.

 Vodka can be infused with Pepper, Bacon, Maple Syrup or Citrus.
 Or, switch the vodka for Gin, Tequila, or various types of Whiskey, including a combo in North Vancouver we saw on a brunch menu with Jack Daniels & bbq sauce.

 For garnish, every place you go these days seems to have their own take on the Caesar garnish.
 We have seen Spicy Beans, Bacon, Prawns, Pickles, Smoked Salmon, pickled garlic scapes, pickled Asparagus, and dozens of other combinations

-Love it or hate it, the Caesar Is definitely Canada’s national cocktail, and will continue to be pulled apart and put back together by talented bartenders for at least another 40 years.
+Love it or hate it, the Caesar Is definitely Canada’s national cocktail.
+This tasty cocktail will continue to be pulled apart and put back together by talented bartenders for at least another 40 years.